snarfed/lexrpc/README.md

 ### 1.1 - 2024-10-14

 * Schema validation: bug fix for open unions, allow types that aren't in `refs`.
+* `Client`:
+  * Include headers in websocket connections for event streams.

 ### 1.0 - 2024-10-14